MostafaHassan/cosmosdb-graph-builder/README.md

 		Edit properties
 		See the "to" and "from" node connections

-#### You can set default node and edge proeprties for specific types in edit mode
+#### You can set default node and edge properties for specific types in edit mode
     You can save and load scenes (json-format)
     You can export to Gremlin
     You can load graphs from cosmos db (json) and also convert them to Gremlin code